Kirby's Adventure: Gameplay

-The game consists of forty-one levels across seven worlds, each containing a lobby with doors leading to four to five regular levels, a boss fight, and a Warp Star door which enables Kirby to travel back to previous worlds.
+The game consists of forty-one levels across seven worlds, each containing a lobby with doors leading to four to six regular levels, a boss fight, and a Warp Star door which enables Kirby to travel back to previous worlds.
 Most worlds also contain minigames (Note: The minigames include Crane Fever, in which the player picks up items using a claw crane; Egg Catcher, in which Dedede throws eggs and bombs at Kirby and the player must eat the eggs and avoid the bombs; and Quick Draw Kirby, in which the player must win a standoff.) which allow Kirby to gain extra lives, museums where Kirby may easily gain certain powers, and arenas where Kirby must battle with a miniboss to win health and allow him to copy the boss's special ability.
 The game automatically saves the player's progress after each level.
 The objective of each main level is simply to reach its end.
 If Kirby touches an enemy or a dangerous object, he will lose a section of his health meter.
 If all of his health is lost or he falls off the bottom of the screen, the player loses a life.
 Losing all lives results in a game over.
 Kirby can touch or eat food items to replenish health or gain temporary invulnerability.